 None of these things are your problems to fix.

-People who support your sobriety are not going to try to pressure you to drink.
+People who support your sobriety will not try to pressure you to drink.
 People who don’t will go to great lengths to get you to start drinking again.

 If you’re getting pressure, it’s not necessarily because they don’t care about you or want you to live your best life.
 It’s likely that THEY aren’t ready to change.

-You may have to set this friendship aside for a little while, and if it means your biggest support comes from AA meetings or group counseling, or a new fitness class you’re joining, then that’s okay.
+You may have to set this friendship aside for a little while, and if it means your biggest support comes from AA meetings, group counseling, or a new fitness class you’re joining, that’s okay.
 Maybe your friends will come around, and maybe you will all move on with your lives separately.